ImShockwaves/Fillit/README.md

 in a respectable timing.
 In this particular project, you will have to find a way to assemble a given Tetriminos set altogether in the smallest possible square.
 ```
-> Project made in group
+>Project made in group.
-> credits to my incredible mate Alexis :
+>Credits to my incredible mate Alexis :
 >* Alexis Paraboschi [**ccharrie**](https://github.com/Radaxx)
 ## author